01Reduce Interest Rates

 In fact, jobs created after the last few recessions have led to greater income inequality.
 This happened because rehired workers became willing to take jobs that paid less.
 The high level of long-term unemployed and underemployed individuals in this recession means that this trend will only continue.
 For month-by-month job creation statistics since 2008, see Employment Statistics.

 President Bill Clinton created 21.5 million employments, the most number of jobs, during his term.
 President Barack Obama came in second, creating 17.2 million jobs from the beginning of his term in January 2009 to the end.

 But Obama created 22.3 million jobs from the worst part of the recession in January 2010 until the end of his term.
 There were more jobs when he started.
 The recession continued during the first six months of his term.
 The economy continued to shed jobs, reaching the low point in January 2010.

 Four Real World Ways to Create More Jobs

 What Works the Best?

 The goal of all job creation strategies is to stimulate healthy economic growth.
 Economists agree that annual growth between 2 and 3 percent is sustainable.
 It will create the 150,000 jobs per month needed to employ new workers entering the labor force.

 In a free market economy, the government need not do anything when growth is healthy.
 Capitalism encourages small businesses to compete, thereby creating better ways to meet consumers' needs.
 Because of this, small businesses account for 65 percent of all new jobs created.
-The proper role of government in this healthy economy is to provide a supportive environment for growth.
+The proper role of government is to provide a supportive environment for growth.

-Nevertheless even a healthy economy is subject to the bubbles and busts of the business cycle.
+Even a healthy economy is subject to the bubbles and busts of the business cycle.
 When the economy contracts into a recession, the government must create solutions to unemployment.
-It may use expansive monetary policy, expansive fiscal policy or both to stimulate job growth.
-Some are more cost-effective in creating jobs than others.
-Here are the four that give the most bang for the buck.
+It may use expansive monetary policy, expansive fiscal policy, or both to stimulate job growth.
+Here are the four job creation strategies that give the most bang for the buck.